livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 > **Note:** Handlers which return no value (i.e. have nothing as their
 > result type) can still be used in call expressions.
 In this case the
 > value of the call is **nothing**.

+## Experimental Features

+**Warning**: This section describes current language features and syntax that are considered experimental and unstable.
+They are likely to change or go away without warning.

+### Safe Foreign Handlers

+    SafeForeignHandler
+      : '____safe' 'foreign' 'handler' <Name: Identifier> '(' [ ParameterList ] ')' [ 'returns' <ReturnType: Type> ) ] 'binds' 'to' <Binding: String>

+By default foreign handlers are considered unsafe and thus can only be used in unsafe blocks, or unsafe handlers.
+However, at the moment it is possible for a foreign handler to actually be safe if it has been explicitly written to wrap a foreign function so it can be easily used from LCB.

+Specifically, it is reasonable to consider a foreign handler safe if it conforms to the following rules:

+ - Parameter types and return type are either ValueRefs, or bridgeable types
+ - Return values of ValueRef type are retained
+ - If the function fails then MCErrorThrow has been used
+ - 'out' mode parameters are only changed if the function succeeds
+ - A return value is only provided if the function succeeds

+Examples of foreign handlers which can be considered safe are all the foreign handlers which bind to syntax in the LCB standard library.